FredChamp/Pres-Hovercraft/src/test.rst

 Slide styles
 ========================================

-The difference with a classic presentation that's you can have different *slide styles* ...
+The difference with a classic presentation that's you can have different :bordeaux:`slide styles` ...

 ----